Future of Finance Content Council

 Anne Cabot-Alletzhauser heads up the Alexander Forbes Research Institute – an initiative that looks at the full spectrum of issues that confront the savings and investment issues for South Africa and Africa in general.
 Prior to that she was an asset manager and CIO for 32 years, managing pension fund assets in North America, Japan, the UK, Europe and South Africa.
 In 1994, she pioneered the development of the multi-manager management approach of pension fund management that has become the hallmark of that industry today.

-President, BNY Mellon Wealth Management, Canada
+Head of International, North America and President, BNY Mellon Wealth Management, Canada

 Member of CFA Society Toronto